mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 The **ID** contains the auto-generated name for the parsed data (by default, the file name of the imported file with `.hex` as the file extension).
 Use the default name or enter a custom name in this field.

 Select the parser type (if necessary) from the drop-down **Parser** list.
-For most data parsing, H2O automatically recognizes the data type, so the default settings typically do not need to be changed.
+For most data parsing, Tetra automatically recognizes the data type, so the default settings typically do not need to be changed.
 The following options are available:

 - Auto
 - ARFF